The History of Active Directory Security

 We start with a time period I call “Baby Steps” (2000 – 2009).
 This is where some of the key attack capability still in use today was developed.

-April, 1997: Paul Ashton posted to NTBugtraq about “‘Pass the Hash’ with Modified SMB Client” leveraging the username and LanMan hash against NT.
+April, 1997: Paul Ashton posted to NTBugtraq about “‘Pass the Hash’ with Modified SMB Client” leveraging the username and LanMan hash against Windows NT.

-2007: NBNSpoof tool created by Robert Wesley McGrew (LLMNR/NBT-NS)
+2007: NBNSpoof tool created by Robert Wesley McGrew (LLMNR/NBT-NS).

-July 2008: Hernan Ochoa publishes the “Pass-the-Hash Toolkit“ (later called WCE and was the inspiration for Mimikatz)
+July 2008: Hernan Ochoa publishes the “Pass-the-Hash Toolkit“ (later called WCE and was the inspiration for Mimikatz).

 “The Wonder Years” (2010 – 2014)